fungenomics/HGG-oncohistones/README.md

 * `Cell_type_consensus_Jessa2022`--> consensus cell-type projection to the extended mouse atlas, based on agreement between Spearman correlation and at least one other cell-type projection method.
 Cells without a consensus are classified as "Uncertain".
 * `Malignant_normal_consensus_Jessa2022` --> assignment as normal or malignant, used to decide whether cells should be included in downstream analyses

-The cell annotations/metadata are included in [processed data deposition on Zenodo](https://doi.org/10.5281/zenodo.6773261).
+The cell annotations/metadata are included in the processed data deposition.

 ### Human fetal brain scRNAseq data